One of the biggest contributors to injuries in the tertiary education sector is in the area of workstation ergonomics.

 Ergonomics examines the relationship between a person and the elements of their workplace associated with the task at hand.
 Ergonomics can apply to three levels of activity in the workplace:

-The goal of a workstation assessment is to assess you at your workstation, to identify potential problem areas, and to determine suitable amendments and recommendations that can be made.
+The JCU Workstation Ergonomic Assessment is a self-assessment tool to be conducted by the individual at their workstation.
+The goal of the assessment is to identify potential problem areas and to determine suitable amendments and recommendations that can be made.

 You should consider a workstation assessment if you: